srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In ninth pAsuram – When asked “Though he would not leave you, what if you forget him being focussed elsewhere?”, AzhwAr replies “After seeing nambi who is mercifully stationed in thirukkuRungudi, how can I forget him?”.
+In the ninth pAsuram – When asked “Though he would not leave you, what if you forget him being focussed elsewhere?”, AzhwAr replies “After seeing nambi who is mercifully stationed in thirukkuRungudi, how can I forget him?”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction